Myriopteris rufa: Taxonomy

 In 1867, John Gilbert Baker (who noted that he had not yet seen specimens of M. rufa), described a new species, Cheilanthes eatonii, based on material gathered by Charles Wright on an 1849 expedition through Texas.
 It had previously been lumped with Cheilanthes tomentosa, but differed in having distinct scales on the underside of the leaf and heavily matted hairs above.
 He thanked Daniel Cady Eaton for helping to differentiate the American species of the genus, and honored him with the epithet.
 While generally recognized as a distinct species thereafter, some authors preferred to recognize it at a lower rank.
 George Edward Davenport reduced this to a variety of C. tomentosa as C. tomentosa var. eatonii in 1883.
 By a strict application of the principle of priority, Oliver Atkins Farwell transferred C. eatonii to the genus Allosorus as A. lindheimeri var. eatonii in 1931, that genus having been published before Cheilanthes.
 Farwell's name was rendered unnecessary when Cheilanthes was conserved over Allosorus in the Paris Code published in 1956.

-Eaton described a new species, Cheilanthes cinnamomea, in 1883, from material collected by Schaffner in San Luis Potosi.
-He tentatively identified this with Myriopteris rufa, evidently unaware that Moore had already provided the species with a name in Cheilanthes.
+Eaton examined material collected by Schaffner in San Luis Potosi in 1883.
+He somewhat tentatively identified this with Myriopteris rufa and gave that species the new name Cheilanthes cinnamomea, evidently unaware that Moore had already provided the species with a name in Cheilanthes.
 Eaton did not explain his choice of epithet, meaning "light reddish-brown", but it may refer to the color of the matted hairs on the underside of the leaf, which he described as "bright-ferrugineous" (rusty).
 Subsequent treatments, such as Carl Christensen's 1906 Index Filicum, recognized Mexican material as C. schaffneri and US material as C. eatonii.